GoFundMe may get most of the press, but the popular fundraising site is far from the only game in town.

 The crowdfunding concept has taken off in a big way, and individuals, artists and nonprofits have all benefitted from the worldwide reach of these platforms.

-For years, the GoFundMe platform has been one of the most well known of the crowdfunding sites, but it is by no means the only one.
+For years, the GoFundMe platform has been one of the most well known of the crowdfunding sites, but now that we are approaching a matured crowdfunding market in 2019 it is by no means the only platform to consider.

 The success of the crowdfunding model has given rise to a number of worthy competitors, each catering to a specific audience and each providing individuals, entrepreneurs, business owners and nonprofit organizations with their own unique benefits.

 Whether your goal is to bring your new product to market, build a working prototype based on your invention, or sell finished products to consumers, there are entrepreneur-oriented platforms that can help.

 The ten GoFundMe alternatives highlighted above have already helped thousands of creators, business owners and entrepreneurs reach their goals, and they are growing every single day.

 The same growth pattern can be seen in GoFundMe like platforms that cater to artists and other creative individuals.
 These platforms are connecting artists, musicians and filmmakers with the funds they need to bring their vision to life, and creative individuals are no longer limited to GoFundMe.